 Katrine snapped a picture of me as I munched on a donut in the procession of pastries that I bought every morning on the Camino.
 “Now I have a picture of an American eating a donut.
 Haha.”
 She said.

 We walked in silence a lot of the day, at varying speeds, but we settled into a quiet sharing of the space.
 Imagine going on a date with a girl and then spending every waking minute with her for the next 72 hours.
 We talked about everything that is possible to talk about, in this universe or a parallel one.
 Any construct of boundaries or norms was bulldozed over.
 You can feel extremely close to a person after a few days together on the Camino, or hate them, there’s not much room for in between.
 I ponder who the burden of talking falls on.
 I think I’m the boring one.
-I hate saying things just to fill silence that are dull and banal.
+I hate saying things just to fill silence that are dull.

 We ascended the lengthy incline and peak at O Cebreiro.
-It was physically taxing but resulted in a shot of endorphins, I was craving my afternoon 1200 mg dose of ibuprofen with a cigarette for that smooth head rush.
+It was physically taxing but resulted in a shot of endorphins, I was craving my afternoon 1200 mg dose of ibuprofen with a cigarette for a smooth head rush.

 We walked by some large people who sounded Midwestern American.